 - 4 cloves garlic, minced

-- 1 tbsp diced pickled jalapeños, drained (can also use 1 fresh seeded and chopped jalapeño for more kick)
+- 1 tablespoon diced pickled jalapeños, drained (can also use 1 fresh seeded and chopped jalapeño for more kick)

-- 1 tsp each: cumin seeds, Mexican chili powder, salt and pepper
+- 1 teaspoon each: cumin seeds, Mexican chili powder, salt and pepper

 - 3-4 sprigs fresh cilantro, chopped